JDevlieghere/SORTES-Clock/README.md

 The projects are executed on a [PIC18F97J60 Microcontroller](http://www.microchip.com/wwwproducts/Devices.aspx?dDocName=en026439) in combination with the [SDCC Compiler](http://sdcc.sourceforge.net/doc/sdccman.pdf).

 ### Installation
-To install the necessary binder and compiler, run the install script (install.sh).
 Make sure you have the package *build essentials* installed.
+To install the necessary compiler and utilities run the install script (`install.sh`) located in the install directory.

 ###Project One: Alarm clock.
 The first project assignment was the following: